Glacier Park Vacation For Kids

 Day 5: Just Outside of Glacier National Park

-You’ve learned – from Glacier National Park Rangers and our hiking and rafting guides.
+You’ve learned – from Glacier National Park Rangers and our guides.
 Gone hiking.
 Rafted.
 In short, you’ve made Glacier National Park memories to last a lifetime.

 It’s time to play!
 Today, explore the west side, just outside of Glacier National Park.